 We compiled a list of the top 5 live betting apps for any punter interested in trying one of these stellar apps out.
 Choosing the right betting app for all your mobile in-play betting needs can be tricky so be sure to consider all the factors discussed before getting started.

 The timing of a bet can be everything.
-While it’s always advantageous to hedge bets ahead of any announcements that might affect the state of play, it’s becoming more and more popular to wait right up ...
+While it’s always advantageous to hedge bets ahead of any announcements that might affect the state of play, it ...
 Read More

 Currently, there are around 60 horse racing venues in the UK, but if you can't get down to one next race day, you can still enjoy a bet from the comfort of your own home.
 Here are some of the best app ...
 Read More

 Bingo has become one of Britain’s favourite pastimes, in large part due to the marketing and promotion of Gala Bingo, part of the Gala Coral Group.
-The company that brought the game back into the main ...
+Th ...
 Read More

 As any seasoned sports bettor will know, in-play wagers can be extremely lucrative due to the fact that the odds are often made on the fly.
-Indeed, because odds makers are reacting to the changing dyn ...
+Indeed, be ...
 Read More

-Tennis betting can be one of the hardest markets to profit from, especially as only a handful of elite players generally manage to progress to the final of any one tournament. ...
+Tennis betting can be one of the hardest markets to profit from, especially as only a handful of elite players generally manage to progress to the fin ...
 Read More

 Sign up for the free Gambling.com Newsletter to stay on top of all the best bonuses!